geoserver/geoserver/doc/en/developer/source/programming-guide/testing/index.rst

 ------------------

-Mock tests, also referred to as integration tests, are a good way to test a component that has depdendencies on other components.
-Often the case is that it is not simple to create the dependent component.
+Mock tests, also referred to as integration tests, are a good way to test a component that has dependencies on other components.
+It is often not simple to create the dependent component with the correct configuration.

 A mock test is just a regular unit test that uses functions from the EasyMock library to create mock objects.
-There is however a base class named ``GeoServerMockTestSupport`` that is designed to provide a recreated set of mock objects.
-These pre created mock objects are designed to mimic the objects as they would be found in an actual running system.
+There is however a base class named ``GeoServerMockTestSupport`` that is designed to provide a pre-created set of mock objects.
+These pre-created mock objects are designed to mimic the objects as they would be found in an actual running system.
 For example:

 .. code-block:: java